 If you need to delete your account and/or collected data, contact us at ' . get_option('wppd_privacy_email') . ' .

 1. Request recommendations

-This might seem an apparent location to begin, however, ask friends, relative and associates who have actually recently moved which estate agents they utilized and what they thought of them.
+This might seem an apparent location to begin, however, ask friends, relatives, and associates who have recently moved which estate agents they utilised and what they thought of them.

 2. Inspect market qualifications